jfilak/sapcli/doc/commands/startrfc.md

   Function Module as a command line parameter.
 The value path is used to open a file and its contents will be used as value of the RFC param.

+* -c | --result-checker:  enables analysis of returned response
+  * _raw_ the default value which does not do any analysis, just prints out the formatted response
+  * _bapi_ stops printing out the retrieved response and instead tries to get the member *RETURN* from the response, expects the value is a table of the ABAP type *bapiret2* and prints out messages - if error message is found, only the error message is printed out and the process exists with non-0 exit code.

+* -R | --response-file:  holds a file path where the complete response of the executed function module will be stored regardles of the result-checker's verdict.
+The format of the file is taken from the parameter '--output'.

 ## Example: human readable output of STFC\_CONNECTION

 Run the function module checking connection to ABAP Trial system deployed in